Uadj/Uadj2/README.md

 - 👋 Hi, I’m @Uadj
-- 👀 I’m interested in game, web
+- 👀 I’m interested in game, web backend
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m currently practicing algorithm
 - 💞️ I’m looking to collaborate on company that can give me bright vision.
 - 📫 How to reach me ds257873@naver.com